 The lower back is a complex area of the body consisting of many bones, muscles, nerves, discs, and joints that work together to support our spine.
 Injuries or pain in any one part will affect your posture as well as movement throughout the rest of your body.

-A chiropractor can help lower back pain by providing treatments and adjustments.
+A chiropractor can help back pain by providing treatments and adjustments.
 Treatment options include medication, manual therapy, physical rehabilitation exercises, soft tissue therapy, massage treatment, cold or heat therapy to name a few.

 If you have lower back pain that is not responding well to any of the other methods mentioned above then it may be time for surgery.
-In this case, a lower back pain specialist would be the appropriate referral.
+In this case, a back pain specialist would be the appropriate referral.

 Lower back pain is a common disorder that can be debilitating and painful.
-Fortunately, lower back pain has many treatments to offer relief.
+Fortunately, back pain has many treatments to offer relief.
 Our chiropractor at OneCare Health Associates can diagnose lower back pains and provide treatments for relief which help the lower spine stay flexible and healthy while alleviating any discomfort or strain caused by injury or chronic illness.
 If you have chronic back pain or have lower back pain symptoms in need of treatment, contact us today so we may assist you and provide medical advice diagnosis for your problem!